owncloud/ocis/CONTRIBUTING.md

 #### Platform

-Describes the platform the issue is happening on, ie. iOS or Windows.
+Describes the platform the issue is happening on, i.e. iOS or Windows.

 #### Estimation